Shintaroh2004/pyGTK_WorkSpace/README.md

 # pyGTK_WorkSpace
-GTK+3 python project for Windows/Linux and embedded OS like OpenSTLinux.
+GTK+3 python project for Linux and embedded OS like OpenSTLinux.